bomonike/bomonike.github.io/software-dev.md

 &nbsp;

-<strong>Artificial Intelligence</strong> has a different architecture.
-Instead of programming code to define logic, <a target="_blank" href="https://www.youtube.com/watch?v=qtuzVc0N5o0">Data Science</a> utilities filter, clean, and organize the <strong>corpus</strong> of <strong>multi-modal</strong> data for use by <strong>machine learning training</strong> to derive a <strong>model</strong> containing logic.
+<strong>Artificial Intelligence</strong> has a different architecture. <a target="_blank" href="https://www.youtube.com/watch?v=qtuzVc0N5o0">Data Science</a> utilities filter, clean, and organize the <strong>corpus</strong> of <strong>multi-modal</strong> data for use by <strong>machine learning training</strong> which derive a <strong>model</strong> containing logic created from data rather than programming code.
+AI models are then referenced by executables making calls to Application Programming Interfaces (<strong>APIs</strong>).

 Programs doing the training can run much faster by using NVIDIA's <strong>CUDA</strong> package that enable parallel processing by <strong>GPU (Graphics Processor Units)</strong> and now
 <strong>TPUs (Tensor Processing Units)</strong> built specifically for machine learning work.

-A large corpus and new techniques has enable the generation of <strong>LLMs (Large Language Models)</strong> that understand natural language and generate new content.

-LLM models and other recent advancements in algorithms enable applications to receive <strong>Natural Language</strong> prompts to make requests without programming in a computer language.
+The creation of <strong>LLMs (Large Language Models)</strong> and other recent advancements in algorithms enable applications to receive <strong>Natural Language</strong> prompts instead of a computer language.
 The ability of the computer to understand relationships among concepts enable it to generate new poems and music videos.
 Over time, LLMs are created with larger <strong>context windows</strong> to insert more customized data for results more relevant to the requestor.

 All this is giving rise to <strong>AI agents</strong> that automatically perform actions previously requiring manual work with human intelligence.